emagiz/emdocs/referenceguide/mail-to-string-transformer.md

+---
+id: mail-to-string-transformer
+title: Mail to string transformer
-# Mail to string transformer
+sidebar_label: Mail to string transformer
+---
 #### Transforms a mail message to a string message
 Transforms a Message payload of type Message to a String.